Can You Learn a Language Just by Listening? Try Listening with the Transcript | TROLL 007

 And, if you're looking for a guaranteed way to make yourself feel really, really dumb… then try listening to something really hard in another language — it’s a great way to make yourself feel totally inadequate!

-So, in an effort to make things a little easier for myself, I started to follow Steve's advice and began hunting for listening material that came with a transcript, so that I could read along at the same time as listening.
+So, in an effort to make things a little easier for myself, I started to follow Steve's advice and began hunting for listening material that came with a transcript, so that I could do listening and reading at the same time.

-And sure enough, over the next few weeks of reading and listening – I began to notice a pretty seismic shift in my listening comprehension…
+And sure enough, over the next few weeks of reading and listening with transcript- I began to notice a pretty seismic shift in my listening comprehension…

 I understood more of what I listened to, which was immensely satisfying.